viamrobotics/docs/docs/how-tos/hello-world-module.md

 ## Next steps

-For an example module that gets weather data from an online source, see the example code in [Create a sensor module with Python](/how-tos/sensor-module/).
+For a guide that walks you through creating different sensor models, for example to get weather data from an online source, see [Create a sensor module with Python](/how-tos/sensor-module/).

 For more module creation information with more programming language options, see the [Create a module](/how-tos/create-module/) guide.